BU-IE-423/fall-23-AltayBasaran/index.md

 # Project Part III
 ## You can reach the Report&Code from the link below. (ipynb)
 * [Code (ipynb) ](https://bu-ie-423.github.io/fall-23-AltayBasaran/part3 (2).ipynb)
-* (Some warnings about can not be erased; therefore, some part of html file is filled with warnings.
-You can pass these parts.)

 ## You can reach the Report from the link below.
 (PDF)
 * [Report (PDF) ](https://bu-ie-423.github.io/fall-23-AltayBasaran/IE423Part3.pdf)